 Managed by the Vermont Sustainable Jobs Fund (VSJF), the DeltaClimeVT climate economy business accelerator is a Vermont-based program serving startup and seed-stage ventures focusing on energy and climate economy innovation.
-VSJF is currently recruiting for the DeltaClimeVT Energy 2023 cohort, which is focused on energy-related products and services that reduce the need for costly infrastructure or electrical panel upgrades.
+VSJF recently recruited for the DeltaClimeVT Energy 2023 cohort, which is focused on energy-related products and services that reduce the need for costly infrastructure or electrical panel upgrades.
 For more details, visit deltaclimevt.com or contact Geoff Robertson at geoff @ vsjf.org.

 Read More Stories Like This: